pmmp/DevTools/README.md

 ```
 You can then load the phar onto a PocketMine-MP server.
 A correctly-built DevTools phar can also be executed directly from the command line as if it was the ConsoleScript.

-## Build phars from the command line
+## Build plugin phars from the command line
 You can also use the ConsoleScript or a DevTools phar from the command-line to build PocketMine-MP phars or plugin phars.

 The script currently takes the following arguments: